 Now that we’ve gotten the why out of the way, let’s talk about the how.

-First thing you’ll want to do is use this estimated tax calculator to figure out how much you owe.
+First thing you’ll want to do when you are filing estimate taxes is to use our quarterly taxes calculator to figure out how much you owe.
 This takes just a few minutes and requires only basic information like your rough monthly income and tax filing status.

 Once you’ve input your numbers, press submit and you’ll get back exactly how much you should pay, along with links to making the payments online.
 As an added motivation, it also tells you exactly how much penalty you’ll be avoiding by making the payment!

 Now, all that’s left is to make the payments online.
 For federal, click the “Pay online” button next to the corresponding amount, create an account and make a bank transfer.
 You can find step-by-step annotated instructions here.